tewendel/interkit-masterarbeit/sites/docs/src/content/guides/overview/interface_overview.md

 Three tabs in the main area:

 - **blockly**: Build the interface of your app from components.
-Browse components in the left sidebar, click to expand, select and finally add.
-Drag and drop them in the main area; they will snap into slots.
+Browse components in the left sidebar, drag and drop them in the main area; they will snap into slots.
 Each block has some properties/settings visible immediately; others can be edited by clicking the table icon on a block.
 - **App.svelte** shows you the generated code.
 You don't need to and can't edit it.
-- **actions.js** lets you implement advanced behaviors.
+- **actions.js** lets you implement [advanced behaviors](/guides/howto/actions).

 See [Building an App with Components](/guides/quick-start/components)